We have six stormwater harvesting projects in operation in the western suburbs of Melbourne.

 Laverton Stormwater Harvesting Project

-The Laverton Recreational Reserve Stormwater Harvesting Scheme is a partnership project between City West Water and Hobsons Bay City Council.
+The Laverton Recreational Reserve Stormwater Harvesting Scheme is a partnership project between Greater Western and Hobsons Bay City Council.

 The stormwater harvesting scheme is designed to treat approximately 92 million litres per year of harvested stormwater from Laverton Creek, located near the Princess Freeway.